 One of the most influential restaurant groups leading the way for technology in the sector is inamo.

-inamo is pioneering restaurants & bars which are based around ‘Interactive projections on your table surface’, which enable you to set the mood, discover the local neighbourhood, and entertain you with retro games, live chef-cam feed, and even graffiti your table top.
+inamo is pioneering restaurants & bars which are based around ‘Interactive projections on your table surface’, which enable you to set the mood, discover the local neighborhood, and entertain you with retro games, live chef-cam feed, and even graffiti your table top.

 Other restaurants are using server POS terminals to help servers place orders immediately and gives them greater flexibility on the restaurant floor.
 Or using them to let guests see menu choices and book tables/write reviews online, or pay at their tables.
 One creative restaurant is even using an iPad for a plate!

-3. Retail Stores
+5. Retail Stores

 They can be used in store to effectively check stock levels quickly (instead of having to visit the storeroom off the shop floor), to take payments, or to book people in for things such as personal shopper experiences.
 They can also be used to browse their internet site in store if the customer is looking for a specific item.

-4. Hospitals and Healthcare
+6. Hospitals and Healthcare

-5. Facilities Management Sector and Buildings
+7. Facilities Management Sector

 People or becoming more and more aware of the IoT (or ‘Internet of Things’), and with an increase of 31% of online-capable devices increasing to 8.4 billion in 2017, experts predict this will increase to around 30 billion objects in use by 2020.

-There has been an increase in app usage on devices due to a rise in smart buildings, and although this sector has been slow to catch on it is becoming more of a staple where new building design is of consideration.
+There has been an increase in app usage on devices due to a rise in smart buildings, and although this facilities management sector has been slow to catch on it is becoming more of a staple where new building design is of consideration.

 As well as being able to control an office from a personal user perspective, office management companies are also finding they are useful for back-end management such as guest check-ins, meeting room diaries for shared offices, or general management (such as ensuring washrooms are cleaned on a regular basis).

-7. Leisure and Health/Fitness Centres
+10. Leisure and Health/Fitness Centers